 This means that not only the dog owner is liable under Florida Statute 767.04.
 It also means that kennel owners and veterinarians who have undertaken the care, custody, and control of a dog from the dog’s owner, are also controlled by the provisions of Florida Statute 767.04.

 Comparing the wording of Florida Statute 767.04, “the owners of any dog,” with the wording of section Florida Statute 767.05, “an owner or keeper of any dog,” the Florida Supreme Court held that Florida Statute 767.04 does not include a kennel owner or veterinarian who undertakes the care, custody, and control of a dog pursuant to an agreement with the dog’s actual owner.

-QUICK FACTS: According to Florida’s Statute of Limitations, you have 4 years from the date of the dog bite injury to file a lawsuit.
+QUICK FACTS: According to Florida’s Statute of Limitations, you have 2 years from the date of the dog bite injury to file a lawsuit (if the claim is based on negligence).
 However, if a death resulted from the bite, the deadline to file a lawsuit is 2 years.